Contact Gorvins today E-mail us at : enquiries@gorvins.com Contact us today on : 0161 930 5151

 Although airline travel is considered far safer than taking a journey by car, more and more people are making wills before flying abroad on holiday.

-Law firm Gorvins Solicitors have found an increasing number of clients have cited making a plane journey as a trigger for making a will.
+Law firm Gorvins Solicitors has found an increasing number of clients have cited making a plane journey as a trigger for making a will.

-It is a trend says, top Will and Probate solicitor, Tasoula Addison, which suggests holiday makers are even making a Will only to cover what happens if they died on holiday.
+It is a trend, says top Will and Probate solicitor, Tasoula Addison, which suggests holidaymakers are even making a Will only to cover what happens if they die on holiday.

 “There also seems to be a sense of urgency about it – as if there is a genuine fear they won’t be coming home.
 Clients often leave it until a couple of weeks before going away to come in for an initial meeting, and then need the will turning around very quickly to get it completed.”